 Full-tuition scholarships are available to ISM students.
 The amount is based on tuition established by the two affiliated schools.
 In 2019–2020, tuition for full-time students enrolled at the School of Music and the Institute will be $34,000.
 Tuition for full-time students enrolled at the Divinity School and the Institute will be $25,440.
 Other special fees may be assessed, depending on program (orientation, commencement, board, and activity fees, etc.).
 Further information is available from the Financial Aid Office.

 The Institute awards financial aid only to those students who are new to degree programs in either the Yale School of Music or Yale Divinity School.

-In addition to tuition scholarships, merit awards are given to a small number of qualified ISM students selected by the faculty and are renewable for students who remain in good academic standing.
+In addition to tuition scholarships, merit awards are given to qualified ISM students selected by the faculty and are renewable for students who remain in good academic standing.
 These scholarships and awards require no application or service to the Institute.